craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 Between the areas of viewing, there are tunnels sized for two small creatures to walk side by side, about five by four and a half feet and spiraling staircases of similar sizing between levels.

+##### Dead ends and Past Messages
+Dead ends are marked with a large draconic rune that reads "HALT" and bare no consistent features beyond this.

+Many of these dead ends attract messages from previous visitors, although they can be found throughout the Kailkeep Hells, and any such messages become framed and dated by Terran moments after they are completed.

 ##### Doors, Secret Doors, and Ko-Bolted Doors.
 Beyond the "false allure" of Kailkeep's Lower Hells, Normal Doors (including double doors) are made of two inch thick black marble, and are handled in one-half inch thick white marble rings.
 These doors have no hinges, swinging around an internal cylinder that holds the door in place in the wall.